 The last month or so we’ve been working diligently to give our youngest son a Disney inspired room makeover that was kid-friendly yet still very much stayed with the simplistic design in our home.
-As mentioned in an earlier post, this is Peyton’s first time deciding on a theme for his room.
 He had plenty of choices, but he decided on Toy Story.

 My husband and I thought long and hard about this room.
 We wanted to incorporate different parts of Toy Story, but not stick tons of bright, colorful decals up on his walls.
 We wanted something that still screamed Toy Story, but that was functional and simple.

 One of our ideas was to incorporate the beloved Etch-A-Sketch using the new line of Disney chalkboard paint from Glidden.
 We found three old wooden frames in our attic that we spray painted a glossy red, made white knobs out of pieces of wood that were supposed to be little doll heads, and painted the wall with the chalkboard paint.
 We thought the children might argue over one, so we made a wall of three.